daattali/beautiful-jekyll/_posts/2021-03-01-mpc-oblivious-transfer.md

 $$

 **Note:** Within a computational security framework, we would require the two probabilities to be computationally indistinguishable rather than exactly the same.
 We would also rely on the weaker primitives of cryptographically secure pseudo-random functions and computationally secure encryption.

-MPC is fully detailed in *A Pragmatic Introduction to Secure Multi-Party Computation* [(see Evans, Kolesnikov & Rosulek, 2018)](https://securecomputation.org/docs/pragmaticmpc.pdf).

 ## Oblivious transfer